Skip to main content

 Consumers: Portal frontends, merchant-dashboard, checkout flows, Node.js backends, e-commerce integrations

-Organization / Location rename
+Organization / Location model

 • OrganizationsApi owns organization-scoped resources and credential profiles.

-Migration notes live in SDK v2 Migration Guide.
 The access-model summary is in Organizations and Locations.

 2. Module Architecture